 “I have three minutes,”

 “Your watch is slow.”
-She, said eyes on the stainless Citizen on his left wrist.
+She, said eyes on the Citizen strapped on his left wrist.

 “Have you grown tired of me already?”

 “You are exhausting.
 Not as exhausting as my husband was, but a good match to his dark soul.
 You’re both wearying company.”

 Her smile was soft, wistful, reverent.
 She touched the wedding band on the chain around her neck.
 Her voice as soft wistful and reverent as her smile had been, she said, “You have two minutes, and it’s Caspar’s name, but I kept the same initials.
 I was Mae Vincenzo.
 My father was Italian.”

 She let go of the ring and slipped back into an Irish accent.
 “Margaret Mae Case, from Inchigeelagh, County Cork.
 What about your family?”